How do I set my odometer

 The odometer is the gauge on your car that tells you the total miles/kilometres your car has traveled in its lifetime.
 Although you don’t always have to include odometer readings in your log, some employers or tax authorities recommend or require driving reports to be accompanied by an up-to-date odometer reading of your vehicle.

 Have the app send you daily, weekly or monthly reminders to update your odometer.
+In the app or web version go to settings > vehicle > select your vehicle.

 You can enter your odometer readings both within the app or on our website, plus manage notifications and reminders.